MAkzent/hackButterflyDapp/README.md

 ## TL:DR

 Welcome to my very first dApp tutorial!
 Please find the [presentation here](https://www.slideshare.net/MichaelArnold15/an-introduction-to-decentralized-apps), which is build specifically around this repo.
 The presentation was held in person, so the 'live-coding' section won't be included for obvious reasons.
+You can find a YouTube video of the [presentation here](https://www.youtube.com/watch?v=v3scsS1kONM&t=13530s).

 ### Prerequisites